 It is possible to estimate this decrease at 10 - 20%.
 We can analyze this data by the fact that housing starts fell due to a slowdown in sales of first-hand goods; which would be a direct consequence of the operation of "targeted prices".

 It is therefore inaccurate to speak of a decline as such, this is mainly a stagnation of the real estate market.

 The question is nowWhen will the new price spike reach us?
 Is it in months or years?

-Indeed, the demand remains extremely strong for a small country like Israel by an exponential birth rate, a favorable immigration policy, an increase of divorces etc ... et tout cela with an offer that it remains almost unchanged.
+Indeed, the demand remains extremely strong for a small country like Israel by an exponential birth rate, a favorable immigration policy, an increase of divorces etc ... and all that with an offer that it remains almost unchanged.

 Many expect the election period to witness a drop in prices however many of those who are waiting understand that during this period of withdrawal they have not become landowners and they can not guarantee the electoral program as well as the Government's future housing policy.
 This could have the opposite effect ie a rush to real estate once this achievement made after the election period and therefore an increase in prices.

 The only logical solution would be to increase the supply of real estate, to build on uninhabited land, whether in the center of the country or in areas with high demand.
 Considering that the population and therefore the demand does not stop increasing it would also be necessary to develop the peripheries of the big cities and also the projects of Tama38 (total renovation of a building as well as the addition of floors).